 Take 15 to 20 minutes each day to observe your own thoughts.

-You may want to journal any repetitive thought patterns and any moods or emotions you are feeling (there is a journal in this app that you can use to take these notes).
+You may want to journal any repetitive thought patterns and any moods or emotions you are feeling.

 Practice this exercise daily for the next 20 days.